songlinjian/Parallel-Root-KSK-Rollover/paralleled_root_for_ksk_rollover.md

 Continuous TRANSFORM is more complex because the TA of RFC5011 Ready Root Server is already rolled without KSK2010.
 So the Continuous TRANSFORM should consider a RFC5011-like KSK-rollover in design which helps the resolver to roll the key.Continuous TRANSFORM More design choices can be borrowed from RFC5011.

-## Time line for Phased New KSK rollover

-According to the description of new model for KSK rollover, the whole process may consist of several phases with a time line.

-* 1) Phase A: setup a paralleled root system similar with current root system with different NS servers.
-It is prepared for RFC5011 Ready Root System.

-* 2) Phase B: develop the specification of DNS extension for TRANSFORM function.
-Develop and distribute DNS extension patch to root servers and available resolvers.

-* 3) Phase C：promotion work are necessary including speech on various meetings, conferences, workshops to outreach.

-* 4) Phase D: trigger the initial TRANSFORM on KSK-2010 Root Server

-* 5) Phase E：trigger the KSK-2017 rollover process in RFC5011 Ready Root Server.
-Future KSK rollover after KSK-2017 can be conducted every 5 years independent of the status of KSK-2010 Root Server

-* 6) Phase F: If the proportion of DR and CR is under a certain boundary, turn off the KSK-2010 Root Server.
-Phase F may be never come or long time to come.

-## Future work
+## Conclusion, Future work and other Consideration

+This document review and analyze the current ICANN's Root Zone KSK rollover situation and problem.
+Due to unclear RFC5011-rollover adoption proportion, the key issue of KSK rollover process is converted to a new technology adoption and transition problem from old-key DNSSEC to new-key DNSSEC.

+Based on the analysis, the problem of KSK rollover has been decoupled into two independent goals: 1) How to keep obsolete resolvers alive after KSK rollover if there is one rollover; 2) How to roll the key for most ready resolvers to reduce the risk of old key.
+An new architecture for KSK rollover is proposed in this document providing a KSK-2017 transition root infrastructure with an additional paralleled root system for KSK-2017 rollover.It provides a "buffer zone" for obsolete resolver to stay and survive in the KSK-2010 DNSSEC Root system.
+Meanwhile Healthy Resolver and cooperated operators can roll the key independent on the unready resolver.
+In addition it provide a way for KSK rollover operator(ICANN) to accurately measure the transition process which will helps a decision with clear and objective metrics.

+However there are some other concerns and consideration on this plan:

+* Uncertainty of time: The transition period from KSK-2010 to KSK-2017 may be very long.
+In Phase E a satisfied boundary (for example 80%) is not easy to reach which is dependent on the adoption of new TRANSFORM DNSSEC extension.
+It is also not clear that the boundary of Phase F can be satisfied.
+* Create a paralleled Root system will add burden of current root operators.
+Now there are 700+ root instances.
+Then we need another 700+ instance to achieve the goal.
+It can be optimized with some techniques like multiple view for different resolvers to fully use the existing root infrastructure.
+* Time and resource to proceed.
+It is a new architecture to roll the key which means in oder to achieve Phase A,B,C we need restart the work with a new implement plan, a new time line, waiting for new DNS specification etc. It requires another two or three years and necessary resources.
+It is not clear ICANN can afford that plan given the recent report of ICANN financial issues.

-(Note theoretically there is another possibility to switched the Dying Resolver and Curable Resolver to this new root system by renumbering addresses of the root.
+Note that before the draft document is finished there is a idea come up with my mind.
+Theoretically there is another possibility to switched the Dying Resolver and Curable Resolver to this new root system by renumbering addresses of the root.
 ICANN's KSK rollover plan can continue perform on the current root system.
-This approach is in question because the renumbering will affect the Healthy Resolver as well.)
+This approach is in question because the renumbering will affect the Healthy Resolver as well.

+## Acknowledge

+[Alternative Rootism][11] is not a new idea.
+It's proposed 13 years ago by Dr. Paul Vixie suggesting IANA create an advanced services root zone.
+It is introduce huge controversy at that time.
+[Yeti testbed][12] is a prototype of this idea and running for two years.

 [1]:www.icann.org/resources/pages/ksk-rollover
 [2]: www.icann.org/en/system/files/files/ksk-rollover-operational-implementation-plan-22jul16-en.pdf